 Reno Rodeo Tickets

 The Reno-Sparks Livestock Events Center is located at 1350 N. Wells Avenue in Reno.
-You can purchase Reno Rodeo tickets online or by calling (800) 325-7328.
-You can also print a ticket order form for ordering through the mail.
+You can purchase Reno Rodeo tickets at the Events Center on the day of the event, but they cost an extra $3.
+The best way to get tickets is to print a ticket order form for ordering by regular mail, email, or fax.
 Ticket prices vary depending on seating and performance date.
 There are a variety of discounts available.
-Same day tickets are $2 extra.
-For ticket information only, call (775) 784-4444.
+For more information, call the Reno Rodeo office at (775) 329-3877.

 Reno Rodeo Parking